About Maine’s Death with Dignity Act:

 A physician check-sheet is available to help you understand the process outline (click here).

-Your physician may have additional policy guidelines, depending on who employs them.
+Your physicians may have additional policy guidelines, depending on who employs them.

 All applicable forms may be found on the Maine Department of Health and Human Services website under forms for vital statistics (click here).